isomerpages/govtech-stp/_rgl-brunei/01b-rgl-terms-and-conditions.md

 5. The traveller and the Host shall be jointly liable for and bear all costs incurred as a consequence of any non-compliance with these terms and conditions including the cost of repatriation, as well as cost of custody and care pending repatriation.

-6. These terms and conditions may be modified at any time, at the relevant authorities’ discretion for reasons including, but not limited to, safeguarding public health.
+6. These terms and conditions may be modified at any time, at the relevant authorities’ discretion for reasons including, but not limited to, safeguarding public health. authorities’ discretion for reasons including, but not limited to, safeguarding public health.

 #### Pre-Departure to Singapore

-7. The traveller must remain in Brunei Darussalam in the 14 days prior to his/her departure for Singapore (exclusive of the day of arrival).
+1. The traveller must remain in Brunei Darussalam in the 14 days prior to his/her departure for Singapore (exclusive of the day of arrival).

-8. The traveller must secure in advance his/her accommodation in Singapore, which must be a non-residential address and an individual room with en-suite toilet.
+2. The traveller must secure in advance his/her accommodation in Singapore, which must be a non-residential address and an individual room with en-suite toilet.
 For the avoidance of doubt, the traveller must stay at a non-residential address for the first 14 days of stay in Singapore.
 A non-residential address refers to any address which is not commonly associated with habitual living and includes for example hotels and inns.

-9. The traveller must separately submit his/her pre-trip health and travel history declarations, as well as declare his/her accommodation electronically via the SG Arrival Card, within three days prior to the date of arrival in Singapore.
+3. The traveller must separately submit his/her pre-trip health and travel history declarations, as well as declare his/her accommodation electronically via the SG Arrival Card, within three days prior to the date of arrival in Singapore.

-10. The traveller must undertake a COVID-19 PCR test from a health centre authorised by the Government of Brunei Darussalam, at his/her own cost, within 72 hours prior to departure from Brunei Darussalam, and obtain the negative test results prior to departure.
+4. The traveller must undertake a COVID-19 PCR test from (a health centre authorised by the Government of Brunei Darussalam), at his/her own cost, within 72 hours prior to departure from Brunei Darussalam and obtain the negative test results prior to departure.

-11. The traveller has purchased or will be purchasing travel insurance that meets the minimum coverage of S$30,000 for COVID-19-related medical treatment and hospitalisation costs for the duration of stay in Singapore.
+5. The traveller has purchased or will be purchasing travel insurance that meets the minimum coverage of S$30,000 for COVID-19-related medical treatment and hospitalisation costs for the duration of stay in Singapore.

+6. For those travelling by air, the traveller is only allowed to travel to Singapore via a non-stop flight from the exit country.
+Transit through other countries are prohibited.

+7. The traveller must download and install in advance the TraceTogether app on his/her mobile phone or alternatively, secure in advance the rental of a TraceTogether-compatible device if his/her mobile phone is not TraceTogether-compatible.

-12. At the point of departure, the traveller is required to present the following documents (hard copy or electronic copy) at the airline check-in counter:
+8. At the point of departure, the traveller is required to present the following documents (hard copy or electronic copy) at the airline check-in counter:
 : a.
 Valid SafeTravel Pass approval letter for the intended week of travel;
 : b.
-Valid visa (for visa-required passport holders); and : c.
-Valid certificate of negative result of COVID-19 PCR test taken within 72 hours prior to departure, from a health centre authorised by the Government of Brunei Darussalam; and
+Valid visa (for visa-required passport holders);
+: c.
+Valid certificate of negative result of COVID-19 PCR test taken within 72 hours prior to departure, from a health centre authorised by the Government of Brunei Darussalam;
 : d.
-Return air ticket or proof of other transportation arrangements to depart Singapore.
+Return air ticket or proof of other transportation arrangements to depart Singapore; and : e.
+TraceTogether app downloaded on mobile device with profile registered on app or proof of rental of TraceTogether-compatible device in Singapore.

 #### Post-Arrival in Singapore